Moelf/Bad_Apple_rPlace.jl/README.md

 (Bad_Apple_rPlace) pkg> instantiate
 ```

+Afterwards you can hit `backspace` to return to REPL mode.

 ## Running

-Afterwards you should be able to run the following:
+You should now be able to run the following:
 ```julia
 julia> include("./main.jl");